Gerald Rudolff Ford: Early career

-The elder Ford was active on various functions including the formation of the Youth Commonwealth to help disadvantaged youth.
+The elder Ford was active in various functions including the formation of the Youth Commonwealth to help disadvantaged youth.
 He was director of the Grand Rapids Chamber of Commerce and chairman of the Kent County, Michigan Republican Committee from 1944 until 1948 when he stepped down after the future President began his first run for Congress.

 The elder Ford was active with his four sons in the Boy Scouts of America.
 The future President would be the first Eagle Scout to become Vice President or President.
 The President was to say later that the award was one of his proudest accomplishments.

 The President was to write later: